-If you were ill you would go to a doctor.
-If your car breaks down you go to a garage.
+If you are ill, you go to a doctor.
+If your car breaks down, you go to a garage.
 You get help from someone who knows what they are doing and is there to help you.
 The same applies to someone attending an interview under caution.

-Just because you feel you haven’t done anything wrong, doesn’t mean you don’t need a solicitor;
+Just because you feel you haven’t done anything wrong, it doesn’t mean you don’t need a solicitor;

 In fact, it makes you need one even more.
 If you say or do the wrong thing, you might end up getting charged with something you didn’t do.

 If you are in being interviewed in the police station, there is no such thing as ‘not very serious’;

 A conviction for even a ‘minor’ offence can have a significant impact on your life.
 It might stop you getting a job, or it might stop you travelling to places like America, and that is before you have to pay a fine, have a curfew or do unpaid work, or even go to prison.
 Calling us to come and represent you is not ‘bothering us’.
 It is what solicitors are there for.

 What happens after the interview?

 Following your interview under caution, you will be free to leave.
 Sometimes the officer will be able to tell you straight away what is going to happen.
 Usually, the Police or the Crown Prosecution Service (CPS) will have to consider the case and then decide how to proceed.
 Should they decide there is sufficient evidence against you and that you should go to Court, then you will get a summons in the post.
 The summons will detail the charge against you and will give you the date to attend Court.

 If you have any questions or you want us to assist you in arranging a voluntary interview, please contact us on 0207 388 1658 or email email@example.com, and ask to speak to one of our experienced criminal lawyers.

 Please note that the information contained in this article was correct at the time of writing.
 There may have been updates to the law since the article was written, which may affect the information and advice given therein.